Moon9t/REST-API-with-GIN-/README.md

 ## Overview

-EventHub is a production-ready RESTful API server implemented in Go using the Gin framework.
-It provides comprehensive endpoints to manage users, events, and attendees with enterprise-grade security, monitoring, and performance features.
+EventHub is a RESTful API server implemented in Go using the Gin framework.
+It provides endpoints to manage users, events, and attendees with security, monitoring, and performance features.

 ### Key Features

-**Production-Ready Security**
+**Security**
 - JWT-based authentication
 - Rate limiting (100 requests/min per IP)
 - CORS protection